phanphantz/ThaiTextCare-for-Unity/README.md

 - ThaiFontDoctor doesn't modify the displayed text based on Unicode replacements.
 Issues like YoYing ( ญ ) and ThoThan ( ฐ ) incorrectly rendering with lower vowels like Sara Uu ( ู ) remain unresolved for now.
 - The multi-edit feature is not supported.

+# Known Issues
+- If your font asset modifications aren't showing up in TextMeshPro components, it might indicate an issue with TextMeshPro's EventManager logic.
+If this happens, try restarting the Unity Editor to resolve the problem.

 # How to Install Thai Text Care
-You got 2 options for installing the library.
+You have 2 options for installing the library.
 Either via the package manager (Recommended) or by downloading this repository and putting it in your Unity Projects.

 ### Package Manager Installation
 Installing the package via the Package Manager allows you to easily install or update ThaiTextCare as a third-party library.
 However, this method is not suitable if you wish to modify the source code.